best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Open-source programming languages are free to use.
 We recommend using Python and R, which support the good practices outlined in this guidance.

-Proprietary software, including SPSS, SAS and Stata are closed source.
+Proprietary software, including SPSS, SAS, and Stata are closed source.
 These are expensive to use and do not support many of the good analysis practices outlined in this guidance.
 Not using open source analysis tools means that our users need to purchase software to reproduce our results.